Proteins: Types, Structure, Functions, Deficiency Symptoms and Sources

 A Protein's Function

 Proteins transmit signals in order to coordinate various biological processes between cells, tissues and different organs.
 They provide structure and support for cells.
 They also transport aroms and molecules within cells and all over the body.
-Protein also acts as a source of energy.
+Protein acts as a source of energy.
+It also stores other molecules.

 Symptoms of Protein Deficiency